 Credit Ready Meat and Poultry Lending Professional Training - Virtual Series

-The Credit Ready Meat and Poultry Lending Professional Training - Virtual Series is designed for individuals who work at community-based lending institutions (credit unions, CDFIs, and community banks) and other entities eligible for the Meat and Poultry Intermediary Lending Program or the Food Supply Chain Guaranteed Loan Program who are interested in increasing their organizations' activity in the meat and poultry processing space.
+The Credit Ready Meat and Poultry Lending Professional Training - Virtual Series is designed for individuals who work at community-based lending institutions (credit unions, CDFIs, and community banks) and other entities eligible for the Meat and Poultry Intermediary Lending Program or the Food Supply Chain Guaranteed Loan Program.
+It's ideal for those who are interested in increasing their organizations' activity in the meat and poultry processing space.
 These trainings will cover the knowledge, skills, and practices you need to finance meat and poultry processing businesses, including market assessment, product development, underwriting and deal structuring, and program and asset management, and support your borrowers through connections to technical expertise.
 This course is built on real world experience and will be led by co-instructors from the Niche Meat industry and the Community Development Finance field.

 - Kathryn Quanbeck - Director of Retail Sales for a pasture-raised/finished meat company with 16 years in niche meat industry as a trainer, consultant, and economist